nikkmomtaz/NFR-Dairy-Invoice-Tracker/USE_CASES.md

 ## Prototype: AI Prompt
   1. 10 invoices at a time are uploaded in the AI project thread.
   2. The PDF invoice files are processed, then the AI extracts and returns organized data from the relevant fields (fields have been determined early on in the prompt).
+  3. The unreadable PDF files (scanned or picture format) are displayed after the organized data.
+These files are then manually processed by myself.
      - This data is manually enetered into our NFR tracker excel sheet.
-   4. The unreadable PDF files (scanned or picture format) are displayed after the organized data.
-These files are then manually processed by myself.
-   5. The duplicated files are also labled as duplicate, so that they don't get processed again. (including unreadable files).
+  4. The duplicated files are also labled as duplicate, so that they don't get processed again. (including unreadable files).

 ## For Potential Implementation: